jvhansen08/TerimnatorExam/Tips.md

 - We don't generally trust the map we are given.
 Compute everything based on the sensors.
 All we focus on is whether there is an obstacle nearby.
 We are not making a map and not using as much memory.
 - The more sensors on a robot the more time to process the data and setting up configuration.

+## Image Recognition (Wednesday October 11 2023)

+- Flat image for OrbSlam
+- Feature extraction: matrices multiplied to images to createa modified image of some sort.
+  - Convultional networks are a type of feature extraction.
+They create a blurred version of the original image.
+The kernel can be changed to recognize edges vs blur.
+- Convert to grayscale before trying to find the edges
+- Bluering will make it easier to find the edges.
+So convert to grayscale, then blur.
+- Canny edge detection is most common, lieklly will be better than Sobel because Sobel finds all of the edges, while Canny removes false positives
+-

 # Stamp